-Self-care is a buzz word these days, and people often equate it with yoga classes, regular vacations, and dark chocolate.
-But while this kind of care is lovely and necessary, it can’t be done all day, every day.
+Self-care is a buzz word these days, and people often equate it with yoga classes, vacations, and dark chocolate.
+While this kind of care is lovely and necessary, it can’t be done all day, every day.
 For many of us, the most important aspect of self-care is retraining ourselves to be more consistently self-loving through failure, success, and the mundane middle.
 It’s possible you came through childhood and adolescence with healthy self-esteem, and you grew into adulthood knowing your true beauty and value.
 But that’s not the case for most.
 It takes practice to create a new pattern of being kind to yourself.
 Here are a few practices that can be done anytime anywhere to get you started.

 (1) Talk to Yourself

-(2) Give Yourself Gentle Touch
+(2) Give Yourself Gentle, Kind Touch

-Have you ever given a big bear hug to a tearful friend or upset child?
-Gentle touch is soothing to the nervous system and comforting to the spirit.
+Have you ever given a big bear hug to a tearful friend or an upset child?
+Gentle touch can be soothing to the nervous system and comforting to the spirit.
 And guess what?
 You don’t have to wait around for someone to notice you’re feeling down to receive this kindness.
 You can stroke the back of your hand or wrap your arms around your body any time you’re needing some extra love.
 Did you immediately feel strange, uncomfortable, or dismissive when you read that suggestion?
 If so, you can (1) ignore this idea, as that is your prerogative and you know yourself best or (2) give it a try.
 When I’m going through a rough time, and I give my hand a little kiss, it’s like waking up out of a bad dream into a gentle embrace.
 I remember there is always love here for me, no matter how bad it gets.
 It is weird at first, of course.
-But hey, weird is an OK price to pay for having comforting touch available whenever we need it.
+But hey, weird is an OK price to pay for having comforting touch available when we need it.

 (3) Play the Game of “Good Enough”

 If you tend to be hard on yourself or maybe a bit perfectionist, this practice is essential.
-It involves consciously setting an intention every day to let something go when it’s “good enough.”
+It involves consciously setting an intention to let something go when it’s “good enough.”
 Maybe you’re writing an important email, and it’s already taken you a half hour to compose it, so you just say, “I feel done with this!” and press send.
 Or you’re cleaning up after your family and becoming tired and tense, and then you decide to just let the house be a little messy so you can relax.
 These are minor examples, but it’s best to start simple and with lower stakes.
 Eventually, you may start enjoying the freedom of “good enough” so much that you look for newer, more significant places to lower your standards.
 It becomes almost like a game—one you are challenging yourself to win.
 If you need some accountability on this one, I recommend finding a friend you can report to daily about your “good enough” successes, or you can just record the ways you’ve been easing up in a journal.
 At least once a day, there will be an opportunity for you to cut a few corners.
 Don’t forget to congratulate yourself when you do.

 If you start trying out these practices, and you aren’t feeling the shift, here’s a little teaching on some common obstacles to change: